-Printers are complicated machines.
-To keep them running smoothly, you need to know how to keep an eye on them.
-Printers need routine maintenance in order to function properly.
-When a printer is not maintained, or when the maintenance needs are ignored, the print quality can suffer and the printer can even become unusable.
+Printers are complicated machines & to keep them running smoothly, you need to keep an eye on them.
+Printers need routine maintenance in order to function properly it believe it’s not very hard job to run routine maintenance.
+When a printer is not maintained, or when the maintenance needs are ignored, the print quality can suffer, and the printer can even become unusable.
 There are several different signs that a printer might need routine maintenance.

 How Do You Know if a Printer Needs Routine Maintenance?

 There are plenty of reasons why a printer can stop working.
 Sometimes it’s a simple issue that can be fixed with a few easy troubleshooting steps, and sometimes it’s a bigger issue that requires professional printer repair.
-There is no matter which printer you have such as laser, inject and sublimation printer.
-Every product need regular maintenance to keep getting great results.
+There is no matter which printer you have such as laser, inkjet and sublimation printer.
+Every product needs regular maintenance to keep getting great results.

 Never Bypass the ‘Ready’ Light: